aws-ia/workshop-taskcat/content/000_pre/00_page1.md

 +++
-title = "Lab Enviornment"
+title = "Lab Environment"
 chapter = false
 weight = 10
 +++

 You will use AWS Appstream to connect to your lab environment.
-You will find the Appstream URL in your team dashbaord.
+You will find the Appstream URL in your team dashbaard.

 @TODO Screenshot